Should Trump visit be cancelled? Bedfordshire MPs have their say

-Donald Trump’s state visit to the UK should be cancelled because of his “vile hatred”, according to half the county’s MPs.
+Donald Trump's state visit to the UK should be cancelled because of his 'vile hatred', according to one Bedfordshire MP.

 Mohammad Yasin, Labour MP for Bedford and Kempston, spoke out after President Trump retweeted three unverified videos that had been posted by Jayda Fransen of Britain First.

 The government have so far resisted calls to rescind their offer of a state visit.

 Mr Yasin said: “A person who spreads such vile hatred as this has no business coming here for a state visit or any other.

 Former Bedford police officer jailed for online child sexual offences

 Risk of violent Bedford dad killing daughter was 'never shared'

 Pair jailed after stabbing and attacking man and his dog with a hammer during Flitwick burglary

 Transgender Bedford man sets up £7.5k GoFundMe to have breasts removed

 “President Trump should not come, and the government must now make it clear that he is not welcome.”